-Durham Skate Park, which is adjacent to Durham Central Park, is a dedicated skateboarding park for adventurous kids (and kids at heart).
+Durham Skate Park, next door to Durham Central Park, is a dedicated skateboarding park for adventurous kids (and kids at heart).
 Young kids on scooters can be found here when it’s not too crowded, and teens love it too.

 With nearby playgrounds, restaurants and food trucks, the whole family can hang out here while the daredevils skate!

 DPAC, Durham Performing Arts Center

 DPAC, the Durham Performing Arts Center, is the premier spot for Broadway style shows in Durham.

 Dress up for a special holiday performance or watch a Broadway musical without having to go to New York City.

 When I was a kid, we made many trips to our local custard stand.
 And kids today love it just as much!

 Goodberry’s takes me back to my childhood with its rich, creamy custard made fresh every hour.